primev/mev-commit-docs/README.md

 ## Standards and conventions

 ### Links
-- Ensure all links that reference the documentation is linking using an absolute path.
+- Ensure all links that reference the documentation are linking using an absolute path.
 For example, to reference fund node page, you do as follows: `[fund node](/get-started/bidders/fund-node)`.

 ### New Files
 - Ensure all files are in lowercase.
 - Ensure all files are using kebab-case.
 For example, the kebab-case version of "My First Preconf" is "my-first-preconf.mdx".

-We'd appericiate if you would run mintlify dev to verify changes locally and mintlify broken-links to ensure there aren't any broken links introduced from your changes.
+We'd appreciate if you would run mintlify dev to verify changes locally and mintlify broken-links to ensure there aren't any broken links introduced from your changes.
 Thank you! :)